 In May, Joyce calls DCH Member Services at 1-866-211-0950.
 She explains the situation.
 The DCH worker investigates the MMIS record and discovers that the Buy-In flag was not properly set due to a coding error.
 The worker manually corrects the record and triggers an accretion to CMS.

 By June, SSA stops withholding.
-By July, Joyce receives a reimbursement of $608.70 ($202.90 × 3 months for March, April, and May out-of-pocket payments).
+By July, Joyce receives a reimbursement of $608.70 (the $202.90 premium times the three months, March, April, and May, that she paid out of pocket).
 Total resolution time: 5 months from DFCS approval, 4 months longer than the typical Buy-In timeline.

 If the issue had been more difficult, Joyce could have escalated to: